xzhseh/stlc-in-a-week/README.md

 It's still under heavy development (and refactor), I'll bring fancier features in the future - the ultimate goal is to create a ghci-like interactive interpreter for stlc.

-Below is a **demo** gif using the built-in interactive environment to play with my (i.e., reference solutions) stlc implementation.
+Below is a **demo** gif using the built-in interactive environment to play with my (i.e., reference solutions) stlc implementation. (p.s. it is evaluating `(λx. λy. incr y) ω 114513` via call-by-name)

 ![demo](img/demo.gif)